Terraform

 cluster type expects the non-secret GKE Cluster values .

-and it should have been configured to have the permissions needed by the Runner to complete its execution.
+must be created and configured to have the permissions needed by the Runner to complete its execution.

 Kubernetes Service Account